ujjawal30/threadly/README.md

     npm install
     ```

-3. **Set up environment variables**: Create a `.env` file in the root of your project and add the following environment variables:
+3. **Set up environment variables**: Create a `.env.local` file in the root of your project and add the following environment variables:
     ```
     NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY=
     CLERK_SECRET_KEY=